 Needless to say, my mother is my outer critic.

-The question, relating to the humiliating fruitless topic that my mother could not resist in asking one moment longer, particularly in light of the New Year—making resolutions, picking up the pieces and starting anew, and so forth—remains there, unaddressed, splattering the coffee table with fowl juice, tainting the sherry, the nibbles; extinguishing the flickering light of the assorted votive candles.
-The “circle of life,” the subject, deflates the holiday mood; all falls flat.
+The question, relating to the humiliating, fruitless topic that my mother could not resist in asking one moment longer, (particularly in light of the New Year—making resolutions, picking up the pieces and starting anew, and so forth) remains there, unaddressed.
+It lingers, splattering the coffee table with fowl juice, tainting the sherry and the nibbles, while extinguishing the flickering light of the assorted votive candles.
+This “circle of life” subject deflates the holiday mood; all falls flat.

-There’s no getting around it.
-She moves the subject right along and puts the question in a more specific form.
-She says, “What kind of job will you look for?”
+There’s no avoiding her intention.
+She moves the subject right along and puts the question in a more specific form, saying: “What kind of job will you look for?”

-Dad shakes himself out of dozing at the subject matter, pushes his glasses further up on his nose.
-He interjects, “There are lots of teaching jobs out there, you could be a teacher.
-All my retired engineer friends teach.
-You could teach middle or high school.”
+Dad shakes himself out of dozing at the subject matter and pushes his glasses further up on his nose.
+He interjects, “There are lots of teaching jobs out there.
+You could be a teacher.
+All my retired engineer friends teach—you could teach middle school or high school.”

-But Dad.
-I don’t want to be a teacher.
+But Dad, I don’t want to be a teacher.

 Anew: I am rebel with a cause, confident, triumphant even, in my own right.

-And nothing more is said on the matter.
+Nothing more is said on the matter.

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =